 BUY LESS, BUY BETTER, BUY LOCAL, BY SAIL

 Creating a sustainable economy around sailing cargo ships is our biggest challenge.
-A ship like the Fairtransport sail cargo ship Nordlys, that holds but 35 tons and makes just 2 round trips in a year, is not sailing to compete with Maersk.
+For example, if a ship like the Bessie Ellen, that holds but 35 tons and makes just 2 round trips in a year, it is not sailing to compete with Maersk.
 This ship demands our patience, loyalty and love.
 It demands us to be human and not ‘consumer’.
-And like our ship, our trade needs many hands for a successful sale.
+And like our ships, our trade needs many hands for a successful sale.

 This is why we invite you to get involved.
 By purchasing in advance the cost of both the cargo and the voyage is shared amongst many and the financial risk of a voyage is removed.
 By collecting from the ship, your Port Ally or Community Broker the onward distribution and storage needs are also shared and reduced.
 By buying larger amounts to last you a season or to share with family and friends, we reduce packaging waste and take one more item off your supermarket lists.